Multi-modal, Multi-task, Multi-criteria Automatic Evaluation with Vision Language Models: Introduction

 ~ Automatic evaluation of text generated by vision-language models (VLMs) is essential for improving their performance across various multi-modal tasks, such as image captioning and visual question answering~\cite{Hessel2021ClipS, lee-etal-2024-fleur}.
 As the range of tasks that VLMs can perform continues to expand, developing specialized evaluation metrics for each task becomes increasingly difficult.
 Hence, a comprehensive metric capable of evaluating text across multiple tasks is highly desirable.
 However, most existing metrics focus on measuring the overall quality of text within a specific task, limiting their applicability in multi-task settings (see Figure~\ref{fig:multi_criteria}~(a)).

 Existing metrics that provide only overall scores~\cite{Papineni2002bleu, Tianyi2020bertscore, Hessel2021ClipS} often prioritize specific evaluation criteria, as discussed in previous studies~\cite{kasai-etal-2022-transparent, fabbri-etal-2021-summeval}.
 For example, metrics for evaluating image captions typically prioritize correctness and completeness over conciseness and fluency.
 When these metrics are applied to other tasks, such as visual question answering, they tend to overvalue verbose or unnatural responses.
 To address this limitation, integrating multiple evaluation criteria to predict the overall score, a concept we refer to as \textit{comprehensive evaluation}, holds significant potential for a more comprehensive assessment in multi-task scenarios.
-However, this approach remains underexplored due to the lack of meta-evaluation datasets that provide human judgment annotations across multiple tasks and criteria.
-This motivates us to introduce a novel evaluation metric with a new dataset in this paper.
+However, this approach remains underexplored due to the lack of a meta-evaluation benchmark that provides human judgment across multiple tasks and criteria.
+This motivates us to introduce a novel evaluation metric with a new benchmark in this paper.

 First, we propose HarmonicEval, a reference-free harmonic evaluation metric for multiple multi-modal tasks.
 As shown in Figure~\ref{fig:multi_criteria}~(b), HarmonicEval integrates multiple criteria to produce the overall score in a bottom-up manner.
 Specifically, the evaluation pipeline consists of two steps: 1) criterion-wise scoring, where a VLM is prompted to evaluate the input text based on each specific criterion, and 2) score aggregation, where the overall score is calculated from the criterion-wise scores.
 For score aggregation, we introduce a novel harmonic weighting scheme that automatically determines weight coefficients based on the second-order statistics of the output token probability distributions.